 When it comes to open workspace design, there are two schools of thought.
-Most believe that the benefits of better space utilisation and greater collaboration amongst employees far outweigh any perceived negatives.
+Most believe that the benefits of better space utilization and greater collaboration amongst employees far outweigh any perceived negatives.
 On the other hand, some believe the price of noise and distraction on productivity is too high.
-Let’s examine the pros and cons, and then consider how to capture all of the upsides of open design while minimising the drawbacks.
+Let’s examine the pros and cons, and then consider how to capture all of the upsides of open design while minimizing the drawbacks.

 Benefits of open design

 Open workspace design helps teams operate more effectively, and it also makes the best, most efficient use of space.
 These benefits are generally noted as some of the top features of open workplaces: